 Good Grilling Habits

 As with outdoor grilling, it’s crucial to develop safe habits when indoor grilling.
-Keep these key safety measures in place every time you grill.
+Keep these safety measures in place every time you grill.

-Most importantly, clean your electric grill after every use.
+Most importantly, clean your grill after every use.
 Keeping your grill clean is the best way to reduce fire risk.

-Planning where to place your grill is equally important.
-Make certain that you clear the area of any flammable items and place the grill on an appropriate surface.
-Think about the path you will walk to reach your grill, too.
-Remove any obstacles or tripping hazards that might cause injury.
+Ensure you clear the flammable materials area and place the grill on a flame-resistant surface.
+Think about how you’ll access your grill and remove any obstacles or tripping hazards that might cause injury.

 Shut Down Checklist

-My checklist helps me confirm that I have turned my electric grill off and unplugged it as a double precaution.
+My checklist helps me confirm that I have turned my grill off and unplugged it as a double precaution.